Skip to article frontmatterSkip to article content

-Citing Research Objects#
+Citing your own Research Objects

-Citing Data#
+Citing Data

 When sharing a dataset, use the assigned DOI (from the data repository) and add this to your data availability statement at the end of the paper (similar to the acknowledgement section).
 It is important to also cite your dataset in the references themselves, as only the citations in the reference section will contribute to citation counts.
 Data citation is important because it facilitates access, transparency and potentially reproducibility, reuse, and credit for researchers, and might be required when data is shared under a license that requires citation (for example, CC-BY).
 For more information check the chapter about Licensing.